 Image Credit: Georgia Evans, Shutterstock

 Various plants are toxic and potentially fatal to cats.
-Calla lilies are from the Araceae family, so they are not as toxic as true lilies from the Lilium family but are still poisonous to cats and can cause some serious pain and discomfort upon ingestion.
-Check with your veterinarian before bringing any new plants into the home and make sure you reach out to them immediately if your cats ingest a plant you know to have toxic effects.
+Calla lilies are from the Araceae family, so they are not as toxic as true lilies from the Lilium genus, but they are still poisonous to cats and can cause serious pain and discomfort upon ingestion.
+Check with your veterinarian before bringing any new plants into the home, and make sure you reach out to them immediately if your cats ingest a plant you know to have toxic effects.